-Since the announcement of the new national restrictions from the 5th November, many of us may be feeling anxious about what is to come.
+Since the announcement of the new national restrictions, many of us may be feeling anxious about what is to come.
 2020 has been an overwhelming year all round.

 It was National Stress Awareness Day this week and, it couldn’t have come at a more appropriate time.
 This day reminds us of the effects of stress and the active steps we can do to manage our own stress or to help others we care about to do so.